-Ensuring London has a safe, clean and sustainable way of managing its recyclable and non-recyclable waste.
+We ensure that London and the South East has a safe, clean and sustainable way of managing its recyclable and non-recyclable waste, using our unique river-based infrastructure.

-We serve a vital public function, helping to make London cleaner and safer.
+We are proud to serve a vital public function, helping to make London cleaner and safer.

 Care and respect